viksit/keyframe/tutorial/README.md

 CalendarBot is built to understand questions about creating and cancelling calendar entries.
 Later, we'll add the ability to modify entries.
 (CalendarBot doesn't actually connect to a calendaring service, sorry!)

 CalendarBot is connected to pre-trained models that will act to determine the user's intent -- the 'thing' they are trying to accomplish -- and entities -- the information in the sentence you need to carry out the user's task.
-We've included the training data for these models in `tutorial/data/botv1` -- check it out now.
+We've included the training data for these models in `tutorial/data/botv1`.

 ### The model